Featured Topics

 Robust methodology leverages the latest available climate change models (CMIP6), ensuring an accurate physical climate risk assessment.

-Comprehensive global coverage of ten key hazards: coastal flood, fluvial flood, pluvial flood, drought, water street, extreme heat, extreme cold, tropical cyclone, wildfire and landslide.
+Comprehensive global coverage of twelve key hazards: coastal flood, fluvial flood, pluvial flood, drought, water stress, extreme heat, heat stress, extreme cold, tropical cyclone, wildfire, subsidence, and landslide.

 Proprietary impact functions model the vulnerability of >250 unique asset types to the financial consequences of climate change hazards